awwright/http-progress/draft-wright-http-patch-byterange.md

 Byte range PATCH cannot by itself be used to recover from an interrupted PUT that updates an existing document.
 If the server operation is atomic, the entire operation will be lost.
 If the server saves the upload, it may not possible to know how much of the request was received by the server, and what was old content that already existed.

 One technique would be to use a 1xx interim response to indicate a location where the partial upload is being stored.
 If PUT request is interrupted, the client can make PATCH requests to this temporary, non-atomic location to complete the upload.
-When the last part is uploaded, the original interrupted PUT request will appear.
+When the last part is uploaded, the original interrupted PUT request will finish.

 ## Splicing and Binary Diff

 Operations more complicated than standard filesystem operations are out of scope for this media type.
 A feature of byte range patch is an upper limit on the complexity of applying the patch.
 In contrast, prepending, splicing, replace, or other complicated file operations could potentially require the entire file on disk be rewritten.

+Consider registering a media type for VCDIFF in this document, under the topic of "Media type registrations for byte-level patching".